AnthonyRentsch/likely-voters/national_models.md

 Perry-Gallup index + all variables potentially related to turnout + structural election variables
 -------------------------------------------------------------------------------------------------

 In addtion to the variables I included in the last mode, I now include structural election variables.
-I consider Abramowitz's Time-for-Change model.
+I use a reformulation of Abramowitz's Time-for-Change model.
 The model predicts the vote share for the candidate of the incumbent's party based on

--   the net approval rating of the sitting President (using the final Gallup poll in June of the election year),
+-   the net approval rating of the sitting President (using the final Gallup poll in June of the election year)
 -   the annualized growth rate of real GDP in the second quarter of the election year (taken from the U.S. Department of Commerce's Bureau of Economic Analysis)
 -   whether a first-term incumbent is running
+    -   Since I also use midterm election years, I consider whether the incumbent and the President are from the same party (this is coded 1 in presidential election years and 1 or 0 in midterm years)
--   an indicator variables to measure the level of polarization (this was added in 2012): it is coded
+-   an indicator variable to measure the level of polarization (this was added in 2012): it is coded
-    -   1 if first-term incumbent running or open seat where incumbent president has net approval rating over 0
+    -   1 if first-term incumbent running or open seat where incumbent president has net approval rating over 0 (presidential election years) or 1 if the House incumbent is from the same party as the President or if they are from different parties and the President has a net approval rating over 0 (midterm election years)
-    -   -1 if no first-term incumbent or incumbent president has net approval rating less than 0
+    -   0 if no first-term incumbent or incumbent president has net approval rating less than 0 (presidential election years) or 0 if the House incumbent and President are from different parties and the presidential net approval rating is less than 0 (midterm election years)

 You can read more about his model [here](https://www.washingtonpost.com/blogs/ezra-klein/files/2012/08/abramowitz.pdf).
-Since I also use midterm election years, I calculate the net approval rating of each respondent's House of Representatives using an item on the CCES and consider the incumbency of this official for respondents in the 2010 and 2014 data sets.

 ### Individual-level turnout